 Medium depth chemical peels are used to treat deeper lines, more persistent color irregularities, and to remodel collagen that can improve the appearance of acne scarring.
 The discomfort may be greater than that associated with superficial chemical peels, but the rewards are also greater.
 The results are long-lasting as well.
 Depending upon the damage that the peel seeks to correct, a series of peels are sometimes necessary for medium depth chemical peels.
 The downtime is somewhat longer for these peels as well.

 Deep chemical peels are falling out of favor as many laser devices are now much more efficient at resurfacing the skin.
 Laser dermatology techniques are also a better choice too because they do not require the general anesthesia that traditionally accompanied deep peels.

-At Skin Wellness Center of Alabama, our medical professionals provide a detailed consultation with each patient prior to the procedure to get a sense of exactly what he or she would like to improve their skin’s color, tone, and texture.
+At Skin Wellness Dermatology, our medical professionals provide a detailed consultation with each patient prior to the procedure to get a sense of exactly what he or she would like to improve their skin’s color, tone, and texture.
 From there the appropriate peeling agent is selected with respect to skin type, risks, and benefits.
 Some of the peels performed at the office are Illuminize, Vitalize, Rejuvenize, Salicylic acid, Jessner’s solution, Trichloroacetic acid, V.I Peel, and Obagi’s Blue Peel.